- Cultivate your creative spirit through personal instruction and mentorship with a master composer

 A culture of support for new music is fostered throughout the music department, providing composition students with the valuable experience of organizing and directing their own rehearsals and concerts.
 Students become advocates of new music, supporting each other as performers and partners in new music endeavors, and many composers collaborate with student film and theater directors in a variety of cross disciplinary projects involving live players and multimedia.
 All concerts are recorded.

-Our new music group, The Pickford Ensemble, is an instrumental band of some of Pepperdine's finest student instrumentalists.
-The ensemble is dedicated to the performance of new music and new music for silent film as part of the Mary Pickford Foundation Music Project.
+Our new music group, The Pickford Ensemble, is comprised of some of Pepperdine's finest student musicians.
+The ensemble is dedicated to the performance of new music for film as part of the biennial Up Against the Screen projects.

 The Raitt Recital Hall (left) is a beautiful facility where many of our composition students hear their music realized in concert.
 Donated to the university by Rosemary and John Raitt, this hall offers an intimate and acoustically superb environment for chamber music.
 The acoustics of the room can be changed by a variety of curtain settings on the sides or above the auditorium giving students the ability to utilize all of the room's acoustic possibilities as needed by the music.